Actively Recruiting

 • Lumbar discopathy qualified for interbody fusion and pedicle screw stabilization

-• Informed consent of the patient for the study and proposed treatment
+• Informed consent provided for study participation and treatment

 Not Eligible